yshirai999/Systematic-Equity-Strategies/readme.md

 # An End-to-End Quantitative Strategy for Systematic Equity Investing

-This repo implements a t-copula with Bilateral Gamma marginals for joint ETFs return distribution, with a focus on robust, systematic signal extraction.
+This repo implements a t-copula with Bilateral Gamma (BG) marginals for joint ETFs return distribution, with a focus on robust, systematic signal extraction.

 ## Project Structure